MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

 Our first objective was to assess whether the physical parameters extracted from our model represent genuine physical properties of the experiment and are hence transferable to different systems, rather than being overfitted on a specific case.
-We performed comprehensive cross-validation fits, training the physical parameters of the model (all the parameters except the $\lambda_i$) on triplets of RNA systems and testing on the remaining pairs (Fig.~\ref{fig:redmond}a).
+We performed comprehensive cross-validation fits, training only the physical parameters of the model (all the parameters except the $\lambda_i$, which are fixed to 0 for the moment) on triplets of RNA systems and testing on the remaining pairs (Fig.~\ref{fig:redmond}a).
 Loss values (as defined in \siautoref{eq:loss}) are then divided by the number of data points to enable direct comparison.
-The loss values obtained across all sets are consistent both in training and in test, demonstrating that our model generalizes on multiple systems and successfully captures the underlying principles governing chemical probing experiments.
-Notably, physical parameters obtained through different minimizations might be different (see \siautoref{tab:physical_params}) but typically predict similar mutation profiles.
-One intuitive example of this is that by increasing the reference chemical potential ($\mu_r$), the predicted mutation rate will--on average--increase, but this can be compensated by a decrease of binding probability $p_{\text{bind}}$.
-This under-determination of parameters can arise when the experiments do not cover a wide enough range of probe concentrations, but it does not affect the model's ability to predict reactivity profiles within the range of conditions upon which it was trained.
+Obtained values of the physical parameters are reported in \siautoref{tab:physical_params} for each fit.
+The loss values obtained across all sets are consistent both in training and in test, demonstrating that our model generalizes on multiple systems and successfully captures the underlying principles governing chemical probing experiments with a small set of parameters.